MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/user-defined-fields.md

 The ability to add custom fields is available in platform update 13 and later.

-This video shows how easy it is to add a custom field to a page.
+This video shows how easy it is to add a custom field to a page: [Adding custom fields in Dynamics 365 for Finance and Operations](https://www.youtube.com/watch?v=gWSGZI9Vtnc).

 > [!Video https://www.youtube.com/embed/gWSGZI9Vtnc]